citizenfx/fivem-docs/content/docs/scripting-reference/onesync/_index.md

 - A mode allowing (up to) 2048 players since the recent [commit](https://github.com/citizenfx/fivem/commit/a03eb34c80571ac37cf8d74ca87fa4e646f2e499).
 There are servers handling 1000+ concurrent players.
 - To accomplish this, it uses the following technological changes:
     - Extension of object id length from 8192 (`1 << 13`) to 65535 (`(1 << 16) - 1`), from the following [commit](https://github.com/citizenfx/fivem/commit/e1b1d58dcb3e9147f2b95daf4518ea16593c5631).
     - Player ped/vehicle culling.
-No entities will be created on clients outside a ‘focus zone’, which currently is hardcoded to 424 units around a player.
+No entities will be created on clients outside a 'focus zone', which currently is hardcoded to 424 units around a player.
     - Player culling.
 No players will be created/deleted locally outside of the focus zone too.
 This means that all player iteration will have to happen server-side.
-- It also has a bit better performance than ‘plain’ OneSync at this time due to player ped culling, and works around the so-called ‘head blend bug’.
+- It also has a bit better performance than 'plain' OneSync at this time due to player ped culling, and works around the so-called 'head blend bug'.

 # How is synchronization handled?
 Most of the sync data is handled through player `31`, game events are handled through this player as well, this is a player reserved for every individual client, and it's used to write sync data to the server to later on be analyzed through sync-nodes for parsing.